-Identify and track assets needing maintenance
+Identify and track maintenance

-Generate work orders automatically (schedule or manually from service requests).
+Generate work orders automatically (scheduled or manually from service requests).
 Mobile work orders via tablets and mobile phones will keep your service crews in the field.
 While you monitor tool crib issue and return, so you’ll always know who has which tools.
 Define, monitor, and graph key asset performance indicators such as MTBF (mean time between failures) and MTTR (mean time to repair).

 In your industry, there is no room for error.
 You need to have knowledge and control of your assets and provide a high level of service and safety for your guests.
 The healthcare and aged care sectors are one of the most highly regulated industries in the world.
 Good governance, compliance and risk mitigation are critical to your business.
 Your employees rely on having the right equipment in good condition for those that they serve.